vitran96/evershop-docs/docs/development/module/module-overview.md

 keywords:
 - module overview
 sidebar_label: Module Overview
-title: Module Overview
+title: Evershop module system overview
 description: The quick and overview about EverShop's module system.
-What is the EverShop's module and how does it work.
+Explains the structure of the EverShop's module and how does it work.
 ---

 # Module Overview

 EverShop is a modular application and it supports modularity.
 It means that all functionality is implemented and delivered in components that are known as Modules.

 A module is a logical group – a directory containing controllers, services, views – that are related to a specific business feature.
 In keeping with EverShop’s commitment to optimal modularity, a module encapsulates one feature and has minimal dependencies on other modules.

 Modules and themes are the units of customization in EverShop.
 Modules provide business features, with supporting logic, while themes strongly influence user experience and storefront appearance.
 Both of theme have a life cycle that allows them to be installed, deleted, and disabled.
 From the perspective of both merchants and extension developers, modules are the central unit of EverShop organization.